 Choosing the Right String Formatting Method

-Selecting between %, format(), f-strings, and the Template class can feel overwhelming, but it doesn’t have to be.
+, f-strings, and the Template class can feel overwhelming, but it doesn’t have to be.
 Here’s a quick rundown to guide your decision:

-• The % Operator: Think of it as the vintage choice.
+Operator: Think of it as the vintage choice.
 It’s been around since the early days of Python.
 Ideal for simple substitutions and when working with code that needs to remain compatible with older Python versions.
-However, it’s not as readable or flexible as more modern options.
+However, it’s not as readable or flexible as more modern options. - The

-• The format() Method: This method is like the reliable sedan of string formatting—versatile and easy to read, making it suitable for most situations.
-It’s especially handy when you need to format strings dynamically or when working with complex objects.
+Method: This method is like the reliable sedan of string formatting—versatile and easy to read, making it suitable for most situations.
+It’s especially handy when you need to format strings dynamically or when working with complex objects. - F-strings: Introduced in Python 3.6, f-strings are the sports car of string formatting—fast, efficient, and sleek.
+Use them when you prioritize readability and performance.
+However, remember they’re not compatible with older Python versions.

-• Template Class: The safety car in our analogy.
+- Template Class: The safety car in our analogy.
 The Template class is less flexible but offers enhanced security, making it the go-to choice for handling user-generated input or when working in security-sensitive environments.

 Consider the following examples to see how each method handles a simple greeting: